Creating, Running, and Managing PPC Search Ads

 Organic Content vs. Paid Leads

-The other way of getting leads through search engine marketing is by creating content that ranks organically in search engine results [link to new SEO page].
+The other way of getting leads through search engine marketing is by creating content that ranks organically in search engine results.
 An organic content strategy creates content that matches what your ideal audience is searching for and reading, and makes sure it’s easy for both search engines like Google and search engine users to find and understand your site.
 These users become your sustained leads when your content strategy is effective, eventually entering your sales funnel and making a purchase.

 These sustained leads are effective for building your business over the long term, but SEO takes a significant amount of time to pay off.
 New content usually takes at least a year to 18 months to get results from bringing in those sustained leads, because it takes a while for less-established sites to rank in Google and other search engines.